The Life of a Digital Nomad

 57. Take time to snuggle

 Physical contact influences how you feel about your significant other.
-The act of cuddling causes your bodies to release oxytocin, a hormone responsible for bonding.
+The act of cuddling causes your body to release oxytocin, a hormone responsible for bonding.
 Hugging also causes the release of oxytocin, so this healthy habit applies to non-romantic relationships as well.

 58. Tell them what you love about them